aprovo0012/Awsome/README.md

 1. AI

+**AI is used to create a more adaptive game that will learn the players skill set as they play.
+AI iss also used to create an enemy's attack pattern.

 2. Gameplay

+**The gameplay programming creates the actual interactions that the lead desinger decides on.

-3. UI
+4. UI

-4. Rendering
+5. Rendering

-5. Graphics
+6. Graphics

-6. Multiplayers
+7. Multiplayers

-7. Game Engines
+8. Game Engines